beginning of content

 Key facts

-• Rhabdomyolysis is a serious condition caused by the chemicals from muscle breakdown entering the bloodstream.
+• Rhabdomyolysis is a serious condition caused when your muscle cells breakdown and their contents enter your bloodstream.

-• Rhabdomyolysis can be caused by intense exercise, illegal drugs, alcohol, some medicines, injuries and illnesses.
+• Rhabdomyolysis is caused by many things, such as intense exercise, illegal drugs, alcohol, some medicines, injuries and illnesses.

-• It is important to get treatment early to avoid life threatening complications.
+• It’s important to get treatment early to avoid life threatening complications.

-• Kidney failure is a life-threatening complication of rhabdomyolysis.
+• Acute kidney injury is a complication of rhabdomyolysis.

-• You many need to have fluids through an IV drip in hospital, medicines, surgery or dialysis to treat rhabdomyolysis.
+• You may need to have fluids through an IV drip in hospital, medicines, surgery or dialysis to treat rhabdomyolysis.

 What is rhabdomyolysis?

-Rhabdomyolysis is a serious condition caused by muscle injury.
+Rhabdomyolysis is the condition caused when your muscle cells breakdown.
+The contents of these cells are released into your bloodstream.
 It leads to muscle weakness, pain and swelling.

 What are the symptoms of rhabdomyolysis?

-Rhabdomyolysis symptoms will change based on the cause, but include:
+The symptoms of rhabdomyolysis will depend on the cause, but include:

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.